-The National Veterans Resource Complex (NVRC) at Syracuse University is conceived as a class-leading, exemplar of academic, government, and community collaboration.
+The National Veterans Resource Center (NVRC) at Syracuse University is conceived as a class-leading, exemplar of academic, government, and community collaboration.

 A multi-use facility, the NVRC will serve to anchor the Institute for Veterans and Military Families (IVMF) as a Central New York/Syracuse University institution, thus ensuring that the jobs and federal/private-industry funding currently directed to the IVMF and SU’s other military and veteran-connected programs continues to support the economic engine of the Syracuse community, the region and Syracuse University.
 Additionally, the NVRC will house state-of-the-art vocational and educational programs designed to advance the economic success of the region’s and the nation’s veterans and military families, and also serve as a platform through which to seed, nurture, and coordinate veteran-connected academic research and technology commercialization consistent with the goals of Syracuse University’s academic strategic plan – across the full breadth of the Syracuse University research enterprise – in a synergistic and strategic program of effort.
 Some of the proposed research areas and technology commercialization opportunities include the following focus areas:

 |Computer Science||Public Administration & Public Policy|

 The facility itself is purposefully designed as a community convening hub, and will be accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, trainings, events, and initiatives.
 The NVRC will include a regional student veterans’ resource center, serving as a one-stop-shop in support of the educational needs of the region’s veterans and families.
 The University’s storied legacy of service to the nation’s veterans will be put on permanent display through the use of dedicated gallery space, which will serve as a platform to highlight present-day exhibitions of art, culture, and performance relevant to the military-connected community.